travel-rx/be-travel-rx/.github/ISSUE_TEMPLATE/be-user-story.md

 ---
-Name: BE User Stories
+name: BE User Stories
-About: Use this template for BE User Stories.
+about: Use this template for BE User Stories.
-Title: "BE User Story: [FEATURE NAME]"
+title: "BE User Story: [FEATURE NAME]"
-Labels: be-user-story
+labels: be-user-story
-Assignees: hsmitha26 leiyakenney
+assignees: hsmitha26 leiyakenney
 ---

 - [ ] **Endpoint:**